 Deer Growth Curves

 Many deer farmers find it helpful to set targets for the growth rate of their finishing animals and replacement hinds.
 Monitoring growth rates against these targets lets them know if they are on track, or if a change is needed in the management of the animals.
 The Deer Growth Curves provide predictions of growth to hit liveweight targets for young deer.
-Printed and spreadsheet versions of the curves are available.
+Printed posters are available as well as on-line calculators.

 1. Venison Growth Target

 Using real data from a large number of real farms the average growth curves for 'Spring Kill', and 'Summer Kill' venison animals are plotted month by month.
 These curves can be used to set targets for a desired kill profile, then monitor mob weights against the targets.
 To download a Printable copy of the Venison Growth Curve Poster click here>>

 To link to the Venison Growth Calculator click here>>

 Within the planner there are two standard curves: the black line targets a spring chilled season kill (based on growth rates from red stags); the red line targets a summer kill pattern (based on 80% of potential growth rates).
 Once drafting for slaughter starts, the curves take on a zig-zag shape.
 This is the consequence of removing the heaviest animals from the mob at each drafting, while still-growing animals remain in the mob between drafts.

 The online calculator will predict kill weights and calculate gross income from venison sales based on a 1 September average mob weight.
 You can adjust drafting weights and anticipated venison schedule to allow comparison of different finishing options.
 For comparison, an indication of average performance for venison finishing targeting average kill date 7 November at an average live weight of 101 kg is also shown.

 - Percentage of mob drafted before April 30